MaterializeInc/materialize/doc/user/content/administration/billing.md

 datasets plus the size of materialized views, with some overhead from uncompacted previous values of data and system metrics.

-Most data in Materialize is continually compacted.
+With the exception of Append-only sources, most data in Materialize is continually compacted.
 As such, the total state stored in Materialize tends to grow at a rate that is more similar to OLTP databases than traditional cloud data warehouses.

 ## Compute